civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 19

-The Review Agency must receive and investigate a complaint referred to it under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` **or under regulations made under subparagraph 87(o.1)(ii) of that Act** if it is satisfied that the complaint is not trivial, frivolous or vexatious or made in bad faith.
+The Review Agency must receive and investigate a complaint referred to it under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` or under regulations made under subparagraph 87(o.1)(ii) of that Act if it is satisfied that the complaint is not trivial, frivolous or vexatious or made in bad faith.

 ### Section 142

 Paragraph 29(1)(c) of the Act is replaced by the following:

-on completion of an investigation in relation to a complaint referred to it under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` **or under regulations made under subparagraph 87(o.1)(ii) of that Act**, provide the appropriate Minister and the Commissioner of the Royal Canadian Mounted Police or the President of the Canada Border Services Agency, as the case may be, with a report containing the findings of the investigation and any recommendations that the Review Agency considers appropriate.
+on completion of an investigation in relation to a complaint referred to it under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` or under regulations made under subparagraph 87(o.1)(ii) of that Act, provide the appropriate Minister and the Commissioner of the Royal Canadian Mounted Police or the President of the Canada Border Services Agency, as the case may be, with a report containing the findings of the investigation and any recommendations that the Review Agency considers appropriate.

 #### `Avoiding Complicity in Mistreatment by Foreign Entities Act`